SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 }
 ```

-Eventually, regular expressions will become very convoluted when you have to account for edge cases; whether it be scope, or tiny variations in syntax.
-Babel doesn't have this problem, as you can use built it functionality to make transformations with respect to scope and state.
+Eventually, regular expressions will become very convoluted when you have to account for edge cases; whether it be scope or tiny variations in syntax.
+Babel doesn't have this problem, as you can use built-in functionality to make transformations with respect to scope and state.

 2. **The Babel API has a lot of useful features.**

-   Here's a few useful things you can do with the built-in Babel API:
+   Here are a few useful things you can do with the built-in Babel API:

    - Easily target certain nodes
    - Handle scope when renaming/replacing variables